kubernetes/cloud-provider-aws/README.md

 # Development
 ## Note
 * All the EBS volume plugin related logic will be in maintenance mode.
-For new feature request or bug fixes, please create issue or pull reequest in [EBS CSI Driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver)
+For new feature request or bug fixes, please create issue or pull request in [EBS CSI Driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver)